Oballa1/python-p3-v2-final-project-template/README.md

 find_by_name(cls, name): Finds a chef by their first or last name. find_by_id(cls, chef_id): Finds a chef by their ID. dishes(self): Retrieves all dishes associated with the chef.

+models/meal.py
+Meal Class
+__init__(self, name, preparation_time, days_prepared, chef_id, meal_id=None): Initializes a new meal instance.
+__repr__(self): Returns a string representation of the meal. create_table(cls): Creates the meals table in the database if it doesn't exist. drop_table(cls): Drops the meals table from the database. save(self): Inserts a new meal record into the database. create(cls, name, preparation_time, days_prepared, chef_id): Creates and saves a new meal instance. update(self): Updates the meal record in the database. delete(self): Deletes the meal record from the database. instance_from_db(cls, row): Creates a meal instance from a database row. get_all(cls): Retrieves all meals from the database. find_by_name(cls, name): Finds a meal by its name. find_by_id(cls, meal_id): Finds a meal by its ID. chef(self): Retrieves the chef associated with the meal.